When you make an assumption, what happens?

 Brokers selling Variable Annuities will use an ASSUMPTION when selling the contract initially, but that is all it is a guess.

-It is not until the actual decision is made to use the Variable Annuity as income that the amount of monthly income being received via the contract is calculated.
+It is not until the actual decision to use the Variable Annuity as income that the amount of monthly income being received via the contract is calculated.

 There are two massive differences between annuities sold as an insurance product and annuities sold as a security product.